-WordPress remains one of the world’s most popular tools when it comes to content management systems.
-But, like all good things, it can take time and patience to master – particularly when it comes to backend management.
+WordPress remains one of the world’s most popular content management systems.
+But, like all good things, it can take time and patience to master – particularly when it comes to WordPress backend management.

 For those who are unfamiliar with web-development, getting to grips with the backend of your WordPress website may seem like a daunting task – and you might not have the funds available to call in a professional.

 So, if you’re a business owner getting to grappling with WordPress in your free time, we hope these tools help to make the WordPress backend easier to understand and navigate.